Top 5 Pros and Cons of CrossFit Training

 summary

 CrossFit’s biggest con is injury incidence.
-Analysis shows a high incidence of shoulder, low back, and knee injuries associated with a higher frequency of CrossFit Training.
-A combination of vigorous intensity, improper form, and insufficient fitness level can increase the risk of injury.
+Analysis shows a high incidence of shoulder, lower back, and knee injuries associated with a higher frequency of CrossFit Training.
+A combination of vigorous-intensity, improper form, and insufficient fitness level can increase the risk of injury.

 2. Driving Stress and Higher Cortisol Levels